mostafaosama113/bosta/README.md

-# Bosta - Library Management System
+# Library Management System

 ## Project Overview

-Bosta is a simple library management system designed to efficiently manage books and borrowers.
+A simple library management system designed to efficiently manage books and borrowers.
 It provides a set of features to manage books, borrowers, and reservations, while leveraging modern technologies for a robust and scalable solution.

 ## Technology Stack